CodingAvenue/codestop-course-db-in-php/content/BindingMethods/BindingMethods.facts.md

 - `$data['first_name']` and `$data['birth_date']` represent the values to bind to the positional placeholders `?` in the SQL statement.

 - `PDO::PARAM_STR` represents a predefined constant `SQL CHAR`, `VARCHAR`, or other string data type for the parameter.
-A few other types of predefined constants are `PDO::PARAM_BOOL` for a boolean data type, `PDO::PARAM_NULL` for SQL null data type, and `PDO::PARAM_INT` for SQL integer data type.
+A few other types of predefined constants are:
+    - `PDO::PARAM_BOOL` for a boolean data type.
+    - `PDO::PARAM_NULL` for SQL null data type.
+    - `PDO::PARAM_INT` for SQL integer data type.

 - `$pstmt->execute();` executes the prepared statement `$pstmt`.